FlorianStuettgen/FlorianStuettgen/README.md

 ### SQL and reporting-model review

 Where reporting logic is part of the problem, I can add a bounded review of inherited SQL: source and metric lineage, join and row-multiplication risk, dialect hazards, privacy exposure, and a validation-required repair plan.
-The underlying Query Cartographer product remains private until its publication gates pass.

-## Why this work is credible
+## Why this works

 I am a Project Controls Specialist in construction working at the intersection of project delivery, SQL, data systems, and decision assurance.
 My background combines field and project-delivery context, Fortune 500 client-facing work, graduate business education, and applied data-science training.

 The engineering approach is deliberately conservative: local-first processing where supported, explicit semantic boundaries, deterministic outputs, reproducible evidence, and clear non-claims.

 ## Boundaries

 This work is decision support based on supplied evidence and agreed controls.
 It is not an audit opinion, contractual certification, schedule-engine replacement, probabilistic risk model, or production system of record.
 I do not modify production data during a diagnostic, and confidential material is never submitted through a public demo or public GitHub issue.

 ## Additional engineering evidence